 Understanding computer technology is not for the faint of heart.
 After all, computers are complex, multifaceted, integral, and technological cipher and calculating machines.
 Indeed, to fully understand a computer, you need a computer.
-Yet, there are ways to simplify it and understand computer technology.
+Yet, there are some ways to simplify it and understand computer technology.

 Do you understand your computer now?